 6-6-1841 Tropplowitz, POL – 4-21-1920 New York, USABack to Artist IndexView Artists Paintings

-He returned to Cincinnati in 1866, where received numerous portrait commissions.
-Henry Mosler also created the first painting for which he received a significant degree of recognition, "The Lost Cause," which he exhibited at the National Academy of Design in 1868.
+He returned to Cincinnati in 1866, where he received numerous portrait commissions.
+Henry Mosler also created the first painting for which he received a significant degree of recognition, The Lost Cause, of a dejected Confederate soldier, which he exhibited at the National Academy of Design in New York in 1868.

-Art Movement: Realism
+Art Movement: Realism.

-Influences: James Henry Beard, Heinrich Mücke, Ernest Hébert
+Artists Influencing Henry Mosler: James Henry Beard, Heinrich Mücke, Ernest Hébert.

-Traveled: USA, Germany, France, Austria
+He Traveled To USA, Germany, France, Austria.

 Artist Biography compiled by Albert L. Mansour at The World's Artist, with text adapted from Wikipedia.